zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/overview.md

 The following tutorial shows how to configure Kendo UI Grid for ASP.NET MVC to do server binding to the Northwind database (the Products table).

 1. Create a new ASP.NET MVC 4 application (or Kendo UI ASP.NET MVC application if you have installed the [Kendo UI Visual Studio Extensions](/getting-started/using-kendo-with/aspnet-mvc/introduction#kendo-ui-for-asp.net-mvc-visual-studio-extensions)).
 Name the application "KendoGridServerBinding".
-If you decided not to use the Kendo UI Visual Studio Extensions followe the steps from the [introduction](http://docs.kendoui.com/getting-started/using-kendo-with/aspnet-mvc/introduction) help topic in order to add Kendo UI Complete for ASP.NET MVC to the application.
+If you decided not to use the Kendo UI Visual Studio Extensions followe the steps from the [introduction](/getting-started/using-kendo-with/aspnet-mvc/introduction) help topic in order to add Kendo UI Complete for ASP.NET MVC to the application.
 1. Add a new "Entity Framework Data Model".
 Right click the `~/Models` folder in the solution explorer and pick "Add new item".
 Choose "Data->ADO.NET Entity Data Model" in the "Add New Item" dialog.
 Name the model "Northwind.edmx" and click "Next".
 This will start the "Entity Data Model Wizard".
 ![New entity data model](images/entity-data-model.png)
 1. Pick the "Generate from database" option and click "Next".
 Configure a connection to the Northwind database.
 Click "Next".
 ![Choose the connection](images/entity-data-model.png)
 1. Choose the "Products" table from the "Which database objects do you want to include in your model?".
 Leave all other options as they are set by default.
 Click "Finish".
-Your model is created!
 ![Choose the Products table](images/database-objects.png)
 1. Open "HomeController.cs" and modify the `Index` action method: